BusinessQuarterly Report9 min readPublished May 11, 2026

 ROW

 Israel continues to produce disproportionate disclosed-round volume relative to ecosystem size, particularly in security-AI adjacencies.
-Latin America and Africa contributed select rounds but not at a level that meaningfully shifts the geographic distribution.
+Latin America and Africa contributed select rounds but not at a level that meaningfully shifts the global geographic distribution.
 Procurement-relevant for buyers with regional operations.

 Underneath the sector and stage breakdowns, four governing trend lines explain the bulk of H1 allocation behaviour.
 Each is worth naming explicitly because each carries implications into H2 and beyond.